 The NEL SCP is committed to an agreed equitable split of the costs associated with the new arrangements.
 A three year finance and resourcing plan has been agreed consistent with meeting the SCP functions and priority areas of focus.
-The plan outlines the three safeguarding partner contributions, and those by wider agencies and resources identified for commissioning independent scrutiny.
+The plan outlines the contributions from the three safeguarding partner organisations, and those by wider agencies and resources identified for commissioning independent scrutiny.
 Details of funding will be published in the annual report.
+Any requests for additional funding in year will be considered by the safeguarding partners and agreed through the appropriate governance routes.